georgelopez7/Azure-Data-Pipeline/README.md

 - **subreedit** - a user defined subreddit

-- **title** - user can decide if they want to search for any speciifc words or phrases in the reddit post title
+- **title** - user can decide if they want to search for any specific words or phrases in the reddit post title

 - **flair** - user can decide which flair they would like to filter